 The City's economic outlook is expected to remain favorable because of the continued growth and expansion of the Port of Savannah.
 The City is attracting new business and continues to grow its business sector at a strong pace, primarily due to port growth.
-Residential construction has also increased in the last year in both the new home construction and multi-family residential sectors.
-We anticipate seeing an upturn in several primary revenue sources due to future commercial and residential development plans, which will help to stimulate the economy in Garden City.
+Residential construction has also increased in the last year in the new home and multi-family residential sectors.
+We anticipate seeing an upturn in several primary revenue sources due to future commercial and residential development plans, which will help stimulate the City economy.